-11.4 Cleaning thin tubes and domes
+11.2 Cleaning thin tubes and domes

-- 1. Unscrew the thin tubes from the HA counter clockwise before cleaning them. - 2.
+- 1. Before cleaning the thin tubes, unscrew them from the hearing aids counter-clockwise. - 2.
 Use a damp cloth to wipe down thin tubes, domes and hearing aid. - 3.
 Push the black cleaning wire through the thin tube to clear out moisture and debris.
 Insert the cleaning wire opposite the dome.